Nick Fortes Preview, Player Props: Marlins vs. Nationals

 Nick Fortes At The Plate

-- Fortes has seven doubles, five home runs and 14 walks while hitting .211.
+- Fortes is hitting .209 with seven doubles, five home runs and 14 walks.

-- Looking at the 82 games he has played this season, he's hit a long ball in five of them (6.1%), and in 1.8% of his trips to the plate.
+- He has hit a home run in 6.0% of his games this year, and 1.8% of his plate appearances.

-- Fortes has driven in a run in 20 games this season (24.4%), including two games with multiple runs batted in.
+- In 20 games this year (24.1%), Fortes has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least one run 23 times this season (28.0%), including one multi-run game.
+- In 23 of 83 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.